Bruce Conner: Mid-career (early 1960s to c. 2000)

 In 1964, Conner had a show at the Batman Gallery in San Francisco that lasted just three days, with Conner never leaving the gallery.
 The show was announced only via a small notice in the want ads of the Los Angeles Times.
 Part of the exhibition is documented in Conner's film Vivian.
 Toward the end of 1964, London's Robert Fraser Gallery hosted a show of Conner's work, which the artist documented in a film called London One Man Show.
 Also that year, Conner decided he would no longer make assemblages, even though it was precisely such work that had brought him the most attention.

 According to Conner's friend and fellow film-maker Stan Brakhage in his book Film at Wit's End, Conner was signed into a New York gallery contract in the early 1960s, which stipulated stylistic and personal restraint beyond Conner's freewheeling nature.
 It is unlikely that Conner would ever sign such a restrictive document.
 Many send-ups of artistic authorship followed, including a five-page piece Conner had published in a major art publication in which Conner's making of a peanut butter, banana, bacon, lettuce, and Swiss cheese sandwich was reported step-by-step in great detail, with numerous photographs, as though it were a work of art.
 Just before Conner moved to Mexico in 1961, he repainted a worn sign on a road surface so that it read "Love".

 Conner produced work in a variety of forms from the 1960s forward.
-He was an active force in the San Francisco counterculture of the mid-1960s as a collaborator in light shows at the legendary Family Dog at the Avalon Ballroom.
+He was an active force in the San Francisco counterculture of the mid-1960s as a collaborator in Liquid light shows at the legendary Family Dog Productions at the Avalon Ballroom.
 He also made—using the new-at-the-time felt-tip pens—intricate black-and-white mandala-like drawings, many of which he subsequently (in the very early 1970s) lithographed into prints.
 One of Conner's drawings was used (in boldly colored variations) on the cover of the August, 1967 issue (#9) of the San Francisco Oracle.
 He also made collages made from 19th-century engraving images, which he first exhibited as The Dennis Hopper One Man Show.